slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Science is a wonderful thing if one does not have to earn one's living at it.' -- ALbert Einstein*

 > *'The whole of science is nothing more than a refinement of everyday thinking.'*

-The more ‘art’ you allow in to your photography the less commercial success you’ll have.
-People don’t want ‘art’ they want entertainment.
 -->